 (English) While millions of Canadians and hundreds of thousands of small businesses are suffering from the coronavirus crisis, Canada’s Big 6 Banks gouged out record profits of more than $57 billion in 2021!

-That works out to more than $28 million in profit every hour banks are open – 3% higher than in 2018, and more than double their profits in 2010!
+That works out to almost $28 million in profit every hour banks are open – almost three times higher than their profits in 2010.